ff6347/prototyping-machines/hid-prototypes/machine_talking/index.md

 ### "I'm happy to serve you"

 When the subject of my prototype stops using their hands to work on some object or assembly line, a natural gesture is to let the hands fall next to the hip.
-If the subject does this, the contact on the ribbon of his right arm gets connected to the one on his hip.
+If the subject would do this, the contact on the ribbon of his right arm gets connected to the one on his hip.
 This triggers the voice output "I'm happy to serve you" to remind the worker to keep working.

 ### "I'm not tired yet"